ariga/atlas/doc/md/ddl/intro.md

 In the core of the Atlas project resides the Atlas Data Definition Language (DDL).
 The DDL is designed to capture an organization's data topologies and other aspects of its data infrastructure.

-In the design of the DDL, we took two important considerations:

-* Extensible - As data topologies can contain a set of diverse data technologies, the language is designed to be modular with different extensions extending the types of resources and relationships that can be described using it.
+In the design of the DDL, we put an emphasis on extensibility: As data topologies can contain a set of diverse data technologies, the language is designed to be modular with different extensions extending the types of resources and relationships that can be described using it.
-* Decoupled from Syntax - The initial syntax for the language is based on HCL (v2).
-Additional syntaxes are (such as YAML, TypeScript or Go) in the future.

 ## HCL